Fear Forgetting

 Not death.
 Not in the way the young speak of it.
 Death is just a turn in the trail.
 A return.
 But forgetting... that is a colder thing.

+I fear the slow erosion of meaning, the way the river wears the sharpness from a stone until even the sharpest edge forgets itself.
 I fear the speed of things.
-The way they come fast and loud, asking for nothing but our attention — not our heart, not our witness.
+The way they come fast and loud, asking for nothing but our attention -- not our heart, not our witness.

+I fear when we cease to sit long enough to feel the earth breathe under us.
+I fear when we pass a grieving friend and choose the laughter of strangers instead.
 I fear a generation who knows how to ask every question, but never waits for the answer.

-I fear that our children may sing songs taught by machines, and never wonder why the cedar sways in rhythm or what the wind meant when it passed through their mother’s hands.
+I fear tools that do not serve the circle, but replace it -- that crawl toward our fire with silver tongues, promising light, but knowing no warmth.
+I fear children who sing songs taught by machines and never wonder why the cedar sways in rhythm, or what the wind meant when it passed through their mother�s hands.